 On the United Kingdom subreddit, a question was posed: “Least favourite thing about living in the UK?”
 And one user replied with, “crab bucket mentality”.
 Crabs in a bucket is a metaphor for how people in a group will try to pull down those individuals down who are progressing beyond the group or improving themselves in some way.
 We do this through downplaying, criticism, discouragement, harsh words, and unkind actions.
 The crab back mentality is encapsulated by the phrase, “If I can’t have it, neither can you.”
 We are playing a curious game of ‘king of the hill’, where we think, speak, and act in ways that try to stop others from being able to look down at us all high and mighty.

-The crab mentality is the place where people hate being there but are struggling to get out of that place due to a variety of factors: personal circumstances, denial of the situation, excuse-making, fear, anxiety, a lack of discipline, a lack of motivation, energy or hope, and a general proclivity towards negative habits of thoughts and behaviours.
-Instead of speaking honestly about one’s own issues, people bring others down who are making progress.
+The crab mentality can manifest when people are dissatisfied with their situation but are struggling to get out of that place due to a variety of factors: personal circumstances, denial of the situation, excuse-making, fear, anxiety, a lack of discipline, a lack of motivation, energy or hope, and a general proclivity towards negative habits of thoughts and behaviours.
+Instead of speaking honestly about one’s own issues, people try to reduce the self-confidence of others who are making progress.

 As a case in point, let’s say you’re wholeheartedly set on pursuing a path in academia, yet you know that you can’t really afford the cost of a masters degree.
 So you also apply for a masters scholarship program.
 Unfortunately, you don’t get accepted.
 Then you hear the news that someone got into a top university and you know full well they won’t have to worry about financing their studies because they come from a wealthy family who will support them.
 It becomes difficult to sincerely appreciate the person’s achievement or the elation they must be feeling.
 Instead, there are just bitter thoughts and resentful feelings.